ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 What do we want from testing Ansible:

-* Different OS, python versions
-* Ability to run same tests locally
+* Ability to run same tests locally as run by CI (Shippable)
+* Different OS, Python versions (2.4+, 3.5+)
 * Reasonable run time

 .. container:: handout

+   * Local run - common request from the community
-   Increasing tha matrix of Python & OS versions vs timely feedback
+   * Increasing tha matrix of Python & OS versions vs timely feedback
+   * Main aim: Stable product, find issues sooner, speed up PR workflow

 Solution: ansible-test
 ======================

+* Shippable
-* Different OS/Py: Docker & tox
+* Different OS & Python: Docker & tox
 * Local runs: Shippable is just a wrapper
 * Duration: Inspect git diff.
 File to test mapping.
-Nightly runs
+* Nightly runs with code coverage analysis.

-``test/runner/ansible-test``

 .. container:: handout

-   Into Matt Clay
+   * Into Matt Clay

+     * Principal Engineer in USA
+     * Full time on Testing, great Python programmer

+   * Q: If I said Shippable or Travis who would know what they are:

+     * Shippable is a Continious Integration (CI) tool, like Travis
+     * Integrate with GitHub to test (PRs) + merges
+     * Originally used Travis, moved as Shippable is cheaper
+     * 52 Concurrent jobs as of May 2017

+   * tox: Sanity & Unit tests
+   * Local Runs

-   Different OS + Local runs fit together
+     * Different OS + Local runs fit together
+     * Shippable is just a wrapper, all logic in ansible-tets

-   Duration: Tracking of Python imports
+   * Duration: Tracking of Python imports
+   * Code coverage is ~1.5 - 3x as slow (integration - Unit tests)

 Types of tests
 ==============

-:compile:
+* **compile**

   * Test python code against a variety of Python versions.

-:sanity:
+* **sanity**

   * Sanity tests are made up of scripts and tools used to perform static code analysis.
   * The primary purpose of these tests is to enforce Ansible coding standards and requirements.

-:integration:
+* **integration**

   * Functional tests of modules and Ansible core functionality.

-:units:
+* **units**

   * Tests directly against individual parts of the code base.

-Ansible-test Platform Features
+.. container:: handout

+   * Explain each type in basic terms

+     * What type of issues they identify
+     * How long they take to run

+  * compile

+    * Does NOT ensure code is py2.6+ and py3.5+ compatable

+  * Sanity

+    * ansible-doc, ansible-var-precedence-check
+    * Code: no-iterkeys, pep8, pylint, shellcheck
+    * ``ansible-test sanity --list-tests`` for full list

+ansible-test platform features
 ==============================

 * Python versions
 * OS versions

    * Linux via Docker
    * FreeBSD, Windows, Network via AWS
    * OSX via Parallels

 * Network version
-* Cloud platforms (AWS, others coming soon)
+* Cloud platforms (AWS, CloudStack, others coming soon)

 .. container:: handout

+   * OS: CentOS, Fedora, Ubuntu, OpenSUSE, Windows
    * Docker images are available for you to use locally ``ansible-test --docker``
+   * Network tests are getting there, vyos, working on others

 Improving Testing
 =================